webtoknow/web-lab/README.md

 - 🎢 - "Carousel Kody" points the area where the exercises are
 - 💪 - "Mr. Muscle" mark the exercises we should solve
 - 🎁 - "Bonus Gift" helps us to go beyond our limits with advanced exercises
-- 💗 - "Credits heart" representing appreciation, recognition, gratitude, and acknowledgment
+- 💗 - "Credits heart" representing appreciation, recognition, gratitude and acknowledgment

 #### Requirements